NVIDIA/fsi-samples/gQuant/plugins/rapids_plugin/README.md

-## gQuant RAPIDS Plugin Example
+## greenflow RAPIDS Plugin Example
-This is a example to show how to write an external gQuant RAPIDS plugin. gQuant take advantage of the `entry point` inside the `setup.py` file to register the plugin. gQuant can discover all the plugins that has the entry point group name `gquant.plugin`.
+This is a example to show how to write an external greenflow RAPIDS plugin. greenflow take advantage of the `entry point` inside the `setup.py` file to register the plugin. greenflow can discover all the plugins that has the entry point group name `greenflow.plugin`.
 Check the `setup.py` file to see details.

 The examples range from simple accelerated calculation of technical trading indicators through defining workflows for interactively developing trading strategies and automating many typical tasks.